RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 I present my answer to the question of not only how we should go about electing

-our next president, but how to do it in a way most likely to guarantee a truly
+our next president, but how to do it in a way that is most likely to guarantee

-qualified candidate while minimizing the rancor and political infighting that
+a truly qualified candidate wins while minimizing the rancor and political infighting

 Do you realize that unlike nearly 99% of all jobs in the world, that of president